 If the above methods didn’t work or do not apply to you, your last option is probably to try a third-party data recovery software.
 We recommend dr.fone for Android as it’s one of the best programs available in the market, besides normal texts dr.fone is also able to recover deleted WhatsApp messages.
 Both a Windows and Mac version are provided.
 We also reviewed this app in our Android data recovery software roundup.

 Here’s a quick tutorial using the program to undelete Samsung text messages:

-- Get Dr.Fone and install the software on your computer.
+- Get Dr.Fone for Android and install the software on PC or Mac.

 - Connect your Samsung Galaxy phone or tablet to the computer.

 - Launch the program, follow the instructions to enable USB debugging, select a file type to scan.
 In this case, click “Messaging”.

 - Now the software will scan your device for any recoverable text messages.
 Be patient as it may take extra minutes.

 - Preview and recover your messages after the scan is complete.